REMEDY : BNSSG referral pathways & Joint Formulary

 The information on this page has been produced in partnership with James Pendle, Olivier Sluijters and Adam Williams at NBT.

-The neurosurgical department at NBT is a tertiary referral unit and therefore does not usually accept routine referrals directly from GPs.
-However, there is access to certain neurosurgery clinics via eRS and these are described in the directory of services.
-Please note that many of these clinics are Triage or Referral Assessment Services (RAS) so referrals may be returned to referrer if not appropriate.
+The neurosurgical department at NBT is a regional tertiary referral unit and therefore does not usually accept routine referrals directly from GPs.
+However, there is direct access to certain neurosurgery triage (RAS) clinics via eRS and to MDTs via Referapatient - see referral section below.
+You can also search for the neurosurgery condition in Remedy for further advice on how to make a referral.

 Patients for other neurosurgical procedures will normally be referred from other secondary care specialties or MSK Interface Service.